chc4/samsara/README.md

 # Samsara

 Samsara is a Rust library that provides a `Gc<T>` reference-counted cycle collected smartpointer.
-You can use it as a mostly drop-in replacement for `Arc<RefCell<T>>`, except that calling `samsara::Collector::trigger()` will find and free any objects that are leaking memory due to cyclic references - this cycle collection is done by another thread concurrently with any mutators, and has no global stop-the-world phase.
+You can use it as a mostly drop-in replacement for `Rc<RefCell<T>>` or `Arc<RwLock<T>>`, except that calling `samsara::Collector::trigger()` will find and free any objects that are leaking memory due to cyclic references - this cycle collection is done by another thread concurrently with any mutators, and has no global stop-the-world phase.

 Samsara is written in safe Rust, implemented over the `Arc<T>` type.
 Even if it incorrectly destroys objects that were in fact reachable (which it should not; if it does, report it as a bug please!) it will only cause panics via an `Option::unwrap`, not a use-after-free.
 It doesn't require any manual root object tracking like other garbage collector crates.